 During proofreading of a text about intrauterine fetal catheterisation (obstructive uropathy), I noted the following:

 The linguist chose a German translation similar to “clogged up” when translating the term “obstructed”.
 Although linguistically a correct choice, this interpretation was wrong.
-A medically trained professional would inherently have known that the causes of fetal obstructions are either due to anatomical malformation or external compression (rather than lithiasis) and instinctively use more appropriate wording.
+A medically trained professional would have known that fetal urethral obstructions are either due to anatomical malformation (valves) or compression (rather than lithiasis).
+She would have instinctively used a more appropriate wording.
 Needless to say that a potential buyer of this catheter would pick up on that and regard the text – or even the manufacturer – as “Non Expert”.

 How to avoid Errors in Medical Translations